truric/Spring-Boot-CRUD/README.md

-# Spring Boot JPA revision
+# Spring Boot CRUD application

 ## About
 The following repo contains a Spring Boot CRUD example, without the use of postman/insomnia, but as a web application.